Garlic and onion substitutions for seasonal cooking

 The simple rule: think role, not name

-When a recipe calls for an onion, it’s usually doing one of three things:
+When a recipe calls for an onion, it’s usually doing one of two things:

-• Adding bite or sweetness when eaten raw
+• Adding bite without overdoing it when eaten raw (salads, dressings, salsas)

 Once you know which role your recipe needs, choosing a seasonal swap gets much easier.